shoppad/mesa-templates/shopify/order/send-to-hubspot-deal/README.md

 # Send Order To Hubspot Deal

-Send order from Shopify to HubSpot Deal when customer is created.
+Send order from Shopify to HubSpot Deal when order is created.

 ---
 ## Setup
-1. To allow this automation to create HubSpot contacts, get an API key from your HubSpot installation.
+1. To allow this automation to create HubSpot data, get an API key from your HubSpot installation.
 You will need to be a HubSpot Super Admin to do this.
 Instructions: https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key
 2. Once you have the API key, go to the Mesa Dashboard, navigate to Automations > "Send Order To HubSpot Deal"
-3. Under "Secrets", save the client ID as `hubspot.api`
+3. Under "Secrets", save the client ID as `hubspot.hapi`
 4. Enable the Automation by clicking the 'Enabled' switch on the right hand side beneath "Automation Details"
-5. Create a customer in your Shopify store, then check the Mesa logs and HubSpot
+5. Create an order in your Shopify store, then check the Mesa logs and HubSpot

 ## Additional information
-1. This automation will attempt to create a contact first
-   - If the contact does not exist, contact will be created, and the contact ID will be used
-   - If the contact already exists, the automation will take the ID of the existing contact
+- If the order has an email associated with it, the automation will check if a HubSpot contact exists and associate the contact with the deal being created.
-2. Automation will then create the deal using the contact ID from step 1
+- If no contact is found, and `hubspot_create_deal_without_contact` is set to `true`, the deal will still be created.
+If `hubspot_create_deal_without_contact`is set to `false`, then the deal will not be created and an error will be logged.
+By default, the `hubspot_create_deal_without_contact` is set to `true`.
+- If you wish to create a contact for any new customers (based on the order's email address), please install and enable one of the "Send Customer To HubSpot Contact" or "Send Customer To HubSpot Contact and Mark as Opportunity" automations.
+If the customer is new, Shopify will send the customer data first, then the order data, so when this automation runs, the contact will be created already in HubSpot.

 ## Optional Customizations
-- This automation covers standard HubSpot contact fields.
-If your HubSpot contacts are setup with additional properties, you can map these additional fields by editing the `shopify-hubspot-customer-map.js` script
-- This automation creates a simple HubSpot deal, using data defined in the "Storage" section.
-There are defaults as follows:
+- This automation creates a simple HubSpot deal, using Shopify order data (see `shopify-hubspot-customer-deal-map.js`), and data defined in the "Storage" section.
+- The following defaults are used
   - HubSpot deal type (`hubspot_deal_deal_type`): default value = `newbusiness`
-  - HubSpot deal type (`hubspot_deal_pipeline`): default value = `default`
+  - HubSpot deal pipeline (`hubspot_deal_pipeline`): default value = `default`
-  - HubSpot deal type (`hubspot_deal_deal_stage`): default value = `appointmentscheduled`
+  - HubSpot deal stage (`hubspot_deal_deal_stage`): default value = `closedwon`
 - To change these fields, see the sub-sections below
 - You can add additional static data to `dealPostData` variable in the `out-create-hubspot-deal.js` script
-- If you wish to map customer data to hubspot deal properties, you can add mappings to `shopify-hubspot-customer-deal-map.js`
+- If you wish to map additional order data to hubspot deal properties, you can add mappings to `shopify-hubspot-customer-deal-map.js`

 ### Changing the HubSpot deal type
 1. To find your available HubSpot deal types, log into HubSpot, navigate to Settings (gear icon in top right corner, you may need admin privileges for this)